Easy Guide for Connecting VictoriaMetrics to a Grafana Data Source

 In this guide, we’ll walk through running VictoriaMetrics on an Ubuntu server using Docker, publishing sample metrics without Prometheus, and connecting VictoriaMetrics directly to Grafana using the Prometheus data source.
 By the end, you’ll have live time-series data flowing directly into Grafana that's ready to visualize.

-This article assumes that you are already running an instance of VictoriaMetrics, but below is a step by step guide to get up and running quickly on ubuntu (if you want to follow along for testing purposes).
-VictoriaMetrics is commonly distributed and run as a container, which makes setup fast and consistent across environments.
+This article assumes you already have an instance of VictoriaMetrics running, but below is a step-by-step guide to get up and running quickly on Ubuntu (for testing purposes).
+VictoriaMetrics is widely distributed and runs as a container, making setup fast and consistent across environments.
 This approach avoids custom package repositories and works well for testing, demos, and small production setups.

 Install Docker (if not already installed):